 The electrodes will be d-energized in September and October 2014.
 It will take about three to four months for the soil to cool down after the electrodes are turned off.
 Soil and groundwater samples will then be collected to confirm that the site has been cleaned up to DEQ standards and contamination is gone.
 After we confirm that the site meets these standards, we will issue a No Further Action (NFA) letter which will free up the property for development.

-Want to learn more about DEQ’s UST program or underground storage tanks in general?
-Check out our latest newsletter, or visit our web pages.
-If you would like to find out if there have been any cleanups or releases from tanks in your neighborhood, visit our Interactive Map for more information.
+Learn more about DEQ’s UST program or underground storage tanks.
+If you would like to find out if there have been any cleanups or releases from tanks in your neighborhood, visit our Interactive Map.